Problem

 1. Instant Local Previews

-The fastest way to see your changes is by running the docmd dev server.
-It features Hot Module Replacement (HMR), which automatically refreshes your browser the moment you save a Markdown file.
+The fastest way to see your changes is by running the npx @docmd/core dev server.
+It features Hot Module Replacement (HMR).
+This automatically refreshes your browser the moment you save a Markdown file.

 # Start the local development server